Buy a new QBE Home Insurance online today and you’ll save 10%!

-Building insurance covers your home and its permanent fixtures, such as your roof, ceiling, walls, floors, doors, windows, built-in cabinets and cupboards.
-Building insurance doesn’t cover the contents of your home – so it may be the right choice for you if you’re looking for cover just for your building and fixtures only.
+Building insurance can provide cover for your home and its permanent fixtures, such as your roof, ceiling, walls, floors, doors, windows, built-in cabinets and cupboards.
+Building insurance doesn’t cover the contents of your home.

-If you’re a homeowner, we’re here to help you find the right building insurance policy for your needs.
-Compare options below and get a building insurance quote online in minutes.
-If you need cover for your belongings as well, you might want to get cover for your building and contents together.
+If you’re a homeowner, we’re here to help you find an insurance policy for your needs.
+Find out more below and get a building insurance quote online in minutes.
+If you need cover for your belongings as well, you can select cover for your building and contents together.

 If you’re a landlord looking to cover your rental property and/or its contents, please refer to our landlord insurance page.

-Looking for affordable building insurance?
-Save 10% when you buy online today.
+Looking for building insurance?
+Save 10% when you buy a new policy online today.

 What’s included in building insurance cover?

-Building insurance covers your home and permanent fixtures against damage caused by things like fire, flood, storm, theft and vandalism.
-Find out how buildings are covered by QBE Home Insurance below.
+Building insurance can provide cover for your home and its permanent fixtures for damage caused by things like fire, flood, storm, theft and vandalism.
+Find out how buildings are insured by QBE Home Insurance below.

-Read the relevant Product Disclosure Statement (PDS) for full details including limits, exclusions and conditions that apply.
+Read the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD) for full details including limits, exclusions and conditions that apply.

-Need insurance for your building and its fixtures but not your contents?
-QBE Home insurance covers your building, here's what's included:
+Need insurance for your building and its fixtures, but not your contents?
+QBE Home Insurance can insure just your building, it includes things like:

-- Cover against damage or loss caused by storm, fire, theft, vandalism, flood and more
+- Cover for damage or loss caused by storm, fire, theft, vandalism, flood and more

 - Up to $30 million for legal liability